awslabs/aws-amplify-identity-broker/Documentation/UserDocumentation.md

 <details>
   <summary>Google</summary>

-### Step 1: Register with Google to get an OAuth client ID and client secret
+### Step 1: Register with Google to get a OAuth client ID and client secret

 1. Create a [developer account with Google.](https://developers.google.com/identity)
 2. [Sign in](https://console.developers.google.com) with your Google credentials.